EndBug/version-check/README.md

   if: steps.check.outputs.changed != 'true'
   run: 'echo "No version change :/"'
 ```

+Please keep in mind that when the `static-checking` option is used the `commit` output is not given.

 ### Publishing automatically to both NPM & GitHub Package Registry